 People with hepatitis B or hepatitis C are at greater risk of developing serious liver problems or in rare cases liver failure and death if they become infected with hepatitis A. It is very important for people with hepatitis B or hepatitis C to get the hepatitis A vaccine.

 Can hepatitis A cause serious infection or death?

 Illness can be mild lasting several weeks to more severe lasting months and in rare cases, people have developed liver failure and died.
 People with existing liver disease are at a greater risk of becoming sick.

 Is it possible to get hepatitis A more than once?

 No, protection is lifelong.
-Once someone is either infected with the virus or receives the Hepatitis A vaccine, their body produces antibodies which protect them from becoming infected again in the future.
+Once someone is either infected with the virus or receives the Hepatitis A vaccine, their body produces antibodies that protect them from becoming infected again in the future.